MartinPacker/filterCSV/README.md

 Their format is of the form "{1000,0}". \
 (In this example "1000" is the horizontal offset and "0" is the vertical offset.) \
 If you specify vspread or hspread they will overwrite all Level 0 nodes' positions.

+#### Replacing Strings

+Regular expressions can be used for searching for and replacing strings - if these strings are in a format the Python `re` module's `sub` method understands.

+For example, the author's Production code emits iThoughts-friendly CSV files where the newline character ("\\n") is generated as a semicolon. \
+filterCSV can readily replace every semicolon by a newline character.
+For example:

+    filterCSV ';' sub:$'\n' < input.csv > output.csv

+Here the shell renders `$'\n'` as a newline character. \
+iThoughts honours these newline characters in rendering the nodes.

+To indicate you want a matched string replaced code the action beginning with `sub:`. \
+For example, if you want every occurrence of "A" replaced with "B" code:

+    filterCSV 'A' 'sub:B' < input.csv > output.csv

+You can use references to matching groups. \
+For example:

+    filterCSV '(\d)' 'sub:\1\1' < input.csv > output.csv

+replaces every numeric digit with two copies of itself. \
+Here the capturing group, marked by the bracketed expression `(\d)`, is referred to as "Capturing Group 1". \
+The `\1` in the replacement refers to this capturing group.

+In general you can use the full flexibility of Python 3's `re.sub()` method.

 ### Input Files